golang-commonmark/mdtool/README.md

       -help           Display help

-    Use 'browser:' in place of the output file to get the output in a browser.
+    Use 'browser:' in place of the output file to see the output in a browser.

 ## License